Rupanzil/interactive-beam/README.md

-# Simply Supported Beam Deflection Web App
+# Interactive Beam Web App

 Welcome to the Interactive Beam App repository!
 This project showcases a simple web application developed as part of my journey into web development.